Do the Digit Insurance

 Here is a list of some excellent strength workouts for older people:

-To perform this exercise, one has to lie on their back with their knees bent and feet flat and steady on the mattress.
-Then, raise the hips and be steady for a few seconds at this highest motion.
+To perform this exercise, one has to lie on one's back, knees bent and feet flat and steady on the mattress.
+Then, raise the hips and be constant for a few seconds at this highest motion.
 Repeat 10 times after lowering your hips.

 • This workout strengthens your gluteal muscles while you get up from a chair.